When weight loss isn’t working, laparoscopic gastric bypass can help

 At Main Line Health in the western suburbs of Philadelphia we specialize in minimally invasive bariatric surgery procedures such as gastric bypass and other bariatric surgery options that have proven effective in long-term weight loss and maintenance.

 How laparoscopic gastric bypass surgery works

-When you have laparoscopic gastric bypass surgery, your surgeon will start by making small incisions in order to perform the surgery.
-During the surgery, a small, “new” stomach is created and separated from your current stomach.
+When you have laparoscopic gastric bypass surgery, your bariatric surgeon will start by making small incisions in order to perform the surgery.
+During the surgery, a small “new” stomach is created and separated from your current stomach.
 The new stomach is then connected to your intestinal tract.

-After surgery, your food will bypass your remaining stomach and part of your small intestine, so you’ll feel fuller on smaller amounts of food.
-Also, your body won’t absorb as many calories, due to part of the digestive system is being bypassed.
-The combination of these two factors—less food intake and less food absorption—result in weight loss.
+After gastric bypass surgery, your food will “pass” your remaining stomach and part of your small intestine, so you’ll feel fuller on smaller amounts of food.
+Also, your body won’t absorb as many calories, due to the fact that part of your digestive system is being bypassed.
+The combination of these two factors—less food intake and less food absorption—results in weight loss.